RobertsLab/project-crab/data/readme.md

 This file contains ALL RNA isolation and Qubit data for ALL SAMPLES that I performed RNA isolation on.
 Meaning, that this file contains those that had "Out of Range" RNA (too little/none).

 - [qPCR_Qubit_results_to_Grace_050818.xlsx](https://github.com/RobertsLab/project-crab/blob/master/data/qPCR_Qubit_results_to_Grace_050818.xlsx)
-This is a workbook from Pam containing the data from her qPCR and DNA Qubit resutls on the crab hemolymph samples from Day 0 and 1, and Day 26 for _Hematodinium sp._
+This is a workbook from Pam containing the data from her qPCR and DNA Qubit resutls on the crab hemolymph samples from Day 0 and 1, and Day 26 for _Hematodinium sp._ ALL SAMPLES ENDED UP POSITIVE FOR _Hematodinium_ INFECTION (DAY 26 DATA)

 - [samples-for-RNA-isolation.csv](https://github.com/RobertsLab/project-crab/blob/master/data/samples-for-RNA-isolation.csv)
 This file contains a subset of samples selected for RNA isolation (from crabs that survived experiment)